Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 Step Eight: Vendor Reputation and Reliability

-Verified reviews significantly impact vendor perception, with 33% of buyers relying on customer reviews when building vendor lists.
+Many buyers rely on customer reviews when evaluating vendors, especially for fast-moving tech products.
 Research credibility through multiple channels, checking review platforms for feedback on product quality and support.

 Case studies from similar organizations reveal whether platforms deliver value for your context.
 Vendor transparency about product roadmap indicates organizational maturity and helps assess alignment with your needs.